japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 INFO TaskSetManager: Starting task 1.0 in stage 0.0 (TID 1, localhost, partition 1, PROCESS_LOCAL, 2054 bytes)
 ----

-`resourceOffer` xref:scheduler:DAGScheduler.adoc#taskStarted[notifies `DAGScheduler` that the task has been started].
+`resourceOffer` scheduler:DAGScheduler.md#taskStarted[notifies `DAGScheduler` that the task has been started].

 IMPORTANT: This is the moment when `TaskSetManager` informs `DAGScheduler` that a task has started.

-NOTE: `resourceOffer` is used exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#resourceOfferSingleTaskSet[resourceOfferSingleTaskSet].
+NOTE: `resourceOffer` is used exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#resourceOfferSingleTaskSet[resourceOfferSingleTaskSet].

 === [[dequeueTask]] Dequeueing Task For Execution (Given Locality Information) -- `dequeueTask` Internal Method